yugabyte/yugabyte-db/docs/content/preview/architecture/docdb-sharding/tablet-splitting.md

 [Master flags](../../../reference/configuration/yb-master/#tablet-splitting-flags)

-* `outstanding_tablet_split_limit` limits the total number of outstanding tablet splits to 1 by defualt.
+* `outstanding_tablet_split_limit` limits the total number of outstanding tablet splits to 1 by default.
 Tablets that are performing post-split compactions count against this limit.
 * `outstanding_tablet_split_limit_per_tserver` limits the total number of outstanding tablet splits per node to 1 by default.
 Tablets that are performing post-split compactions count against this limit.

 [TServer flags](../../../reference/configuration/yb-tserver/#sharding-flags)

 * `post_split_trigger_compaction_pool_max_threads` indicates the number of threads dedicated to post-split compaction tasks per node.
 By default, this is limited to 1.
 Increasing this may complete tablet splits faster, but will require more CPU and disk resources.
 * `post_split_trigger_compaction_pool_max_queue_size` indicates the number of outstanding post-split compaction tasks that can be queued at once per node, limited to 16 by default.
-* `automatic_compaction_extra_priority` provides additional compaction priorities to [smaller compactions](../concepts/yb-tserver/#small-and-large-compaction-queues) when automatic tablet splitting is enabled.
+* `automatic_compaction_extra_priority` provides additional compaction priorities to [smaller compactions](../../concepts/yb-tserver/#small-and-large-compaction-queues) when automatic tablet splitting is enabled.
 This prevents smaller compactions from being starved for resources by the larger post-split compactions.
 This is set to 50 by default (the maximum recommended), and can be reduced to 0.

 ### Example: YCSB workload with automatic tablet splitting